Registry¶

 cascade - Flag indicating if should do

-delete. * Default:False
+cascadedelete. * Default:False -

 if_exists - Flag indicating if should create if not exists.